 Enclosures can be a double whammy because you could end up in someone else’s germ cloud and sitting right beside them.
 Things like cars and gondolas are especially dicey.
 Try and get your own car, and open the windows to air it out from the previous party.

 Being Wary of Communal Control Surfaces

 A communal control surface is anything that multiple people use to control something else.
 This includes things like light switches, remote controls (especially in hotels), door handles, steering wheels, grocery carts, gas pumps, etc.

 (Once you’re a functional mysophobe, you’ll be amazed to see how everyone uses these things without any thought as to who used them before…)

-In general, try not to use these surfaces, wipe them down, or use some type of barrier to manipulate them.
+In general, try not to use these surfaces.
+But if you must, wipe them down or use some type of barrier to manipulate them.